“A baby is born with a need to be loved—and never outgrows it.”

 How Much Does It Cost to Adopt?

 Now that you know where to find babies for adoption in PA, you may wonder how much the adoption process will cost.
 While the price can range widely depending on the avenue to adoption that you take, the average cost for an agency adoption is between $30,000-$45,000 according to Adoptions from the Heart.
 Using an independent adoption attorney may bring the price down slightly, but not as much as you might think.
-These numbers may seem incredibly high, and at first glance are enough to make prospective parents think twice about adopting.
+These numbers may seem incredibly high, and at first, a glance is enough to make prospective parents think twice about adopting.
 It may be helpful to look at a breakdown of these fees to see where the money is going.

 Required training and educational courses